Mushroom compost is, in my opinion, one of the most over-hyped gardening products on garden shop shelves. Let us examine the data.

 Every time I see this stuff for sale, it is sold at very high prices (often for fund raising ventures).
 Compared to the cost of a bale of peat moss or a bale of straw, spent mushroom compost is extremely expensive.
 This compost is not cost effective .

 As with many things, readers have written to say mushroom compost is not expensive in their neighborhood.
-It's a big world out there but I simply suggest you compare the cubic foot costs.
+It's a big world out there and I simply suggest you compare the cubic foot costs.

 routinely get letters from mushroom producers saying "yes but"